 AFDW was founded in 1938 as the first caucus of the state party.
 Some founding members include Jerry Emmett, Lorraine Frank, Rose Mofford, Sybil Udall, and Judy Goddard.
-Jerry Emmett, at the age 101, is still active today.
+Jerry Emmett was active up until her death at 104.
 When the National Federation of Democratic Women was formed in 1971, we joined them as a chapter in their efforts of supporting women’s voices within the Democratic National Committee (DNC).
 We remain active with the National Federation today and have attended many national conventions.
 ADFW did host a national convention many years ago and we hope to do so again.

 And today, the mission of the Arizona Federation of Democratic Women is to find ways to bring together individual Democratic women and existing women’s organizations in Arizona to increase the synergy among them so that women can have a real voice in decisions affecting the future of Arizona.

 The purpose of the AFDW is to promote interest with women in the Democratic Party and giving the Party loyal and active support.
 This will be accomplished by attaining knowledge of the Party’s history and its platform; and uniting women to work toward its causes and encourage their full participation at every level of the party structure.